When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Evaluation

-\paragraph{GB1 Evaluation.} To evaluate the GB1 scenario, we consider each driver both as an attacker and a victim.
-For each attacker batch of data, we overwrite the \emph{modifiable} features with the ones contained in the victim driver's batches (target).
-We then feed these combined batches of data to the ensemble model of the baseline authenticator.
-The purpose of this evaluation is to determine if the ensemble model can classify the combined data (\emph{modifiable} features from the attacker's driving behavior, while \emph{borderline} and \emph{non-modifiable} features from the target driver data) as the same class as the target driver.
-The experiments' results are shown in Figure~\ref{fig:gb1_eval}.
-The mean \ac{asr} obtained in all combinations is 0.865.
-This indicates that the \emph{modifiable} features alone are sufficient for the attacker to deceive the ensemble of baseline authenticators and be classified as an authentic user.
-Therefore, an attacker can replay the modified data containing only modifiable features and still achieve successful authentication without compromising the driver's safety.
-However, it can be noticed that some of the drivers are more vulnerable than others (e.g., driver 0 and driver 4).
-This can be due to several factors, such as peculiar driving patterns in the training data or biases in the dataset creation (e.g., different routes, different times of collection).
-Conversely, some drivers (e.g., driver 6) appear more resilient to the attack, and thus relying on only \emph{modifiable} features might not be enough to obtain a high \ac{asr}.
+To evaluate this attack, we consider each driver both as an attacker and a victim.
+We overwrite the \emph{modifiable} features for each attacker batch of data with the ones contained in the victim driver's batches (target).
+We then feed these combined batches of data to all our models.
+The purpose of this evaluation is to determine if the models can classify the combined data as the same class as the target driver (i.e., \emph{modifiable} features from the target driver data, \emph{borderline} and \emph{non-modifiable} features from the attacker's driving behavior data).